 Each bed space has its own television and phone.
-These services
+The phone

-The phone number for your bed space will be given to you upon
+number for your bed space will be given to you upon arrival and to

 Unfortunately the hospital does not offer banking facilities.
 A

-Building.
-External cashpoint machines are also available close to
+your own bank.
+External cash point machines are also available

-our hospital sites.
-Please ask staff for further information.
+close to our hospital sites.
+Please ask staff for further

 Public toilets are available at each hospital site.
 Our